-All Saints is an Anglican Church in Rome and a Popular Classical Music Venue:
+All Saints Church in Rome is a Popular Classical Music Venue:

 About 100 metres from the Spanish Steps, at Via del Babuino, 153, is All Saints, an Anglican church in Rome.
 Being so close to the very busy Spanish Steps and with so many shops and other competing attractions in the area, it is easy to miss All Saints.
 I myself must have walked past this church more than a dozen times.